booz-allen-hamilton/agile-playbook/plays/3_Teams.md

 On bigger teams, it's reasonable that people may live in their specialty more than they will on a smaller team.
 Ultimately this is a balance that the team, with all its local context, should talk about and adapt, through inspection and conversation.

 ## Play - Build a cohesive team
 We strongly believe in keeping the team together.
 And the simplest team is under 10 people, has a dedicated single Product Owner, and a dedicated single Scrum Master.
 This team is committed to just one project at a time and can plan and estimate together.
-The longer a team is together it tends to be more predictible, has great potential for high-performance, and really enjoys working together.
+The longer a team is together it tends to be more predictable, has great potential for high-performance, and really enjoys working together.

 #### Practice - Chartering
-At the beginning of a project, or after signficiant change on a project (in scope, or in team makeup), we recommend team chartering.
+At the beginning of a project, or after significant change on a project (in scope, or in team makeup), we recommend team chartering.
 This is a meeting, ideally in-person, together -- even for a team that's otherwise distributed.
 And the real focus of this meeting is: Who are we, and what are we doing?
 We recommend working through activities to get to know each other, find out what each members skills and passions are.
 How do you like to have fun?
 How do you like to communicate?
 What makes you happy?
 What makes you frustrated?
 You'll likely want a good facilitator to pull this chartering meeting together, but teams find it has lasting effects on the sense of community, empathy for each other, and overall effectiveness.

 ### Practice - Colocate